-In some parts of the world porridge is more than a meal.
+Oatmeal porridge is my favorite breakfast meal.
+In some parts of the world porridge is more than a meal, however.
 Every year the village of Carrbridge in the Scottish Highlands holds the World Porridge Making Championship event.
 People from around the world travel to Scotland to compete in the competition.
 The winner is given a golden spurtle trophy.
 A "spurtle" is a wooden stick traditionally used to stir porridge in Scotland.
-It's used by some porridge lovers in other countries as well.

 © 2012 Linda Crampton

 More by this Author

 Edible insects are a nutritious food.
 Farming insects has environmental benefits and will become very important as we run out of land to produce livestock.